SathyajithPuttaiah/python-word-count/README.md

-# Counting a word occurance in an article
+# Counting word occurance in an article

 ## Summary
 To find how often the input word is being referenced in a wikipedia article.